azsk/DevOpsKit-docs/05-Alerting-and-Monitoring/Readme.md

 At this point, the app subscription is setup to pipe it's Azure Activity Log events to the OMS workspace.

-In the next 2 steps we will configure AzSK to send data to the OMS workspace from a PowerShell session.
+In the next steps we will configure AzSK to send data to the OMS workspace from a PowerShell session.
+This can be done by running commands discussed in ([B] Testing OMS connectivity)[Readme.md#b-testing-oms-connectivity]
 This is just so that we can verify that events generated AzSK are getting routed to the OMS workspace correctly.